 |*I do not own this logo.
 It is owned by ABC's Grey's Anatomy|

-*Content written below is based on what was said directly from the periscope session in a mix of my words and hers.
+*Content written below is based on what was said directly from the periscope session in a mix of my words and his.

 What is the best part of your job?

-What is some advice you'd give someone wanting to go in your profession?
+What advice would you give to someone trying to go into your same profession?

-Thanks again to Karin Gleason and Angela Whiting for their time today.
+Thanks again to Karin Gleason and Brian Harms for their time on this weeks session.
 Feel free to follow Karin Gleason on twitter at @karingleason for updates on future #GACrewCall sessions on periscope.
-You can also follow the talented Angela Whiting at @GreysProps to see the MANY awesome prop photos or you can follow my random rants at @TheAmandaAponte!
+You can also follow Brian Harms at @HarmsDesign or you can follow my random rants at @TheAmandaAponte!
 Feel free to leave comments below.